TerryLansdown/lists/books-to-get.md

 - Tombs of Atuan by Ursula K. LeGui
 - The Haunting of Hill House by Shirley Jackson
 - Every Heart a Doorway by Seanan Maguire
-- The Last Graduate by Naomi Novik
 - The Priory of the Orange Tree by Samantha Shannon
 - Country by Michael Hughes
 - The Nova Incident by Dan Moren
-- The Golden Enclaves by Naomi Novik
 - A Big Ship at the Edge of the Universe by Alex White
 - Terminal Peace by Jim C. Hines
 - Three Little Wishes by Paul Cornell, Steve Yeowell, Pippa Bowland & Simon Bowland